P15/engineer-take-home/README.md

 ### NOTE
-app runs on port 3000 by default psql DB runs on port 5432 by default
+App runs on port 3000 by default
+PostgreSQL DB runs on port 5432 by default

 ### Instructions